Blue-Rocket/BRScroller/README.md

 Finally, you'll need to add the path to the directory containing the *BRScroller.xcodeproj* file as a **Header Search Paths** value in the **Build Settings** tab of the project settings.
-If you have added BRFullTextSearch as a git submodule to your own project, then the path might be something like `"$(PROJECT_DIR)/../BRScroller"`.
+If you have added BRScroller as a git submodule to your own project, then the path might be something like `"$(PROJECT_DIR)/../BRScroller"`.

 More detailed information on Xcode dependent projects can be found online, for example